This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 What is a Foil Packet?

-A foil packet meal has everything you need for dinner tucked into the foil.
+A foil pack dinners has everything you need for dinner tucked into the foil.
 You can add any combination you like but we are using ground beef and onions, potatoes and veggies.

 The best part is you can cook this on a campfire, cook them on the grill, or even bake them in the oven.
 No matter where you are, you can enjoy a super delicious hobo dinner foil pack meal.